If you think your computer is running too hot when you play games, here is a good way to test and diagnose the cause.

 Press and hold down the ‘Alt’ key on your keyboard and tap the ‘Tab’ key until Speccy is returned on your screen, then release the ‘Alt’ key.

-4. Comparisons and isolating overheating components
+4. Comparisons and isolating hotter components

 Go over the temperature readings of the components once more and take the following action.